LeNet-5-28×28 on ESP32

 Dense #3 : BUFFER3 → BUFFER1

-- Build a file-system image from the contents of
+data/directory. - Build the filesystem image from the

 Benchmarking